-The integrity of the sale process; Landry's expression of interest
+The Integrity of the Sale Process; Landry's Expression of Interest

-In our view, given the expressly stated interest of senior management in participating in any buyout of the Company, it was incumbent on the special committee to take an active role in managing the Company's sale process.
+In our view, given the expressly stated interest of the Company's senior management, who were also directors, in participating in any buyout, it was incumbent on the special committee of the board to take an active role in managing the Company's sale process.
 From publicly available sources, it appears that this was not the case.
-Rather, as belatedly described in the Company's October 2002 preliminary proxy statement, it was the very management group that expected to participate in the buyout that screened third-party expressions of interest in acquiring the Company.
-This group consisted of directors Corriveau, Corley and Henrion.
+Rather, as described in the Company's October 2002 preliminary proxy statement, it was this very senior management group, whose members expected to participate in the buyout, that conducted the discussions with third-parties that expressed interest in acquiring the Company.
+This group consisted of Messrs.
+Corriveau, Corley and Henrion, all directors of the Company.
 As disclosed in the October 2002 preliminary proxy statement, Messrs.
 Corriveau, Corley and/or Henrion met with seven interested buyers without reported involvement of the special committee.
-The two transactions reportedly referred to the special committee were ones in which senior management had proposed participation.
+The two transactions reportedly referred to the special committee were ones in which members of senior management who were also directors had proposed participation.
 To us, this suggests that Messrs.
-Corriveau, Corley and/or Henrion were not inclined to present to the special committee a transaction without senior management involvement and that the special committee passively acquiesced in this improper clearance procedure.
-We think this behavior was a dereliction by the special committee of its duties which undercut the entire sale process.
-This view is reinforced by the treatment of Landry's Restaurants, Inc. which expressed interest in acquiring the Company in 2001, in circumstances which we describe below.
+Corriveau, Corley and Henrion were not inclined to present to the special committee a transaction without senior management involvement and that the special committee passively acquiesced in this improper clearance procedure.
+We think this behavior was a dereliction by the special committee of its duties, which undercut the entire sale process and made for a flawed and conflicted process.
+This view is reinforced by the treatment of Landry's Restaurants, Inc., a significant restaurant industry competitor headquartered in Houston, Texas with an equity market capitalization of approximately \$560 million in May 2003, which expressed interest in acquiring the Company in 2001 in circumstances that we describe below.

-With the exception of the Landry's expression of interest in mid-2001, the public record does not provide extensive particulars on those expressions of interest to acquire the Company that failed to pass the management screen.
-Details of Landry's negotiations with the Company's management initially came to light as a result of a class action litigation filed in the Texas District Court in July 2002, captioned L.J.
+With the exception of the Landry's expression of interest in mid-2001, the public record does not provide extensive particulars on those expressions of interest to acquire the Company that were not considered by the special committee.
+Details of Landry's negotiations with the Company's senior management initially came to light as a result of a class action litigation filed in the Texas District Court in July 2002, captioned L.J.
 Parnes v.
 Corriveau et al., cause no. 02-4912 (July 9, 2002 Dallas County).
 The complaint in that action is publicly available from the court.
-It alleges, based on statements made by a deposed representative of Landry's, that after a confidentiality agreement was executed by Landry's, "D&B had no interest in providing Landry's with any confidential information."

 According to the complaint, Messrs.
-Corriveau, Corley and Henrion did meet in late August 2001 with Tillman Fertitta, Landry's chairman and chief executive officer.
-However, at the meeting, Mr. Fertitta "was informed that they [Corriveau, Corley and Henrion] intended to take the Company private themselves and they wanted Landry's to sign a standstill agreement to preclude it from interfering with the going private plan."
-Similar disclosure exists in the Company's October 2002 preliminary proxy statement--
+Corriveau, Corley and Henrion met in late August 2001 with Tillman Fertitta, Landry's Chairman and Chief Executive Officer.
+However, at the meeting--

+"Mr. Fertitta was informed that they [Corriveau, Corley and Henrion] intended to take the Company private themselves and they wanted Landry's to sign a standstill agreement to preclude it from interfering with the going private plan."

+Similar disclosure was made in the Company's October 2002 preliminary proxy statement--

-"Among other topics discussed at the [August 2001] meeting, Messrs.
+"Among other topics discussed at the meeting, Messrs.
 Corriveau and Corley disclosed to Mr. Fertitta that D&B's management, including themselves, preferred a management-led buyout of D&B to a sale transaction with a strategic buyer such as Landry's."